 In fact, similar processes already exist.
 According to Jeff Raber, founder of The Werc Shop, a lab-testing facility in Los Angeles, they are able to infuse concentrates with the terpenes lost.
 “Based on the terpene-profile of each strain,” he added, “we can recreate as much of the whole plant component as possible.”

-One step further, K believes terpene-rich extracts could play a major role in the future of medical marijuana.
+One step further, K believes terpene-rich extracts could play a major role in the future of medical cannabis.
 He points out that some patients might want the terpene-related flavor and relief, without the high from THC.

-The benefits of terpenes are widely recognized, but they just now are being explored by experts in the cannabis industry.
+The benefits of terpenes are widely recognized, but they are just now being explored by experts in the cannabis industry.
 As Ethan Russo pointed out, terpenes may influence a number of cannabis’ benefits.
 Their interaction with cannabinoids often impacts the effectiveness of medical marijuana strains and products, and could be used to facilitate a better overall experience.